 How to Make Monster Go Away Spray

 Add equal parts distilled water and witch hazel to a measuring cup.
 The amount will depend on the size of your spray bottle.
 Mix together.
-Next, add 5-10 drops of lavendar essential oil.
+Next, add 5-10 drops of lavender essential oil.
 The amount depends again on the size of your spray bottle and how fragrant you would like your spray.
 Stir the ingredients together and pour slowly into the spray bottle.
 Shake well before use.
 We labeled our spray “Monster Go Away Spray” to let the monsters know we mean business.
-Each night after stories, my daughter sprizes this before we turn out the lights.
+Each night after stories, my daughter spritzes this before we turn out the lights.
 Low and behold, no monsters have been back to our house.
-We’re calling this monster elimiation method 100% effective.
+We’re calling this monster elimination method 100% effective.
 And we’re all enjoying a little bit more shut eye!

 Did you like this post?
 Pin it for later: